Fabrication and Structural Analysis of Trilayers for Tantalum Josephson Junctions with Ta$_2$O$_5$ Barriers: Funding

 \section{Funding}

-This work was supported by the U.S. Department of Energy (DOE), Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under Contract No. DE-SC0012704 (PNNL FWP 76274).
+This work was primarily supported by the U.S. Department of Energy (DOE), Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under Contract No. DE-SC0012704 and PNNL FWP 76274 (R.P., R.T., P.V.S., S.E.).
 Materials growth and processing were conducted at the Washington Nanofabrication Facility / Molecular Analysis Facility, a National Nanotechnology Coordinated Infrastructure (NNCI) site at the University of Washington with partial support from the National Science Foundation via awards NNCI-1542101 and NNCI-2025489.
 Focused Ion Beam-Scanning Electron Microscopy (FIB-SEM) and Scanning Transmission Electron Microscopy with Energy Dispersive X-ray Spectroscopy (STEM-EDX) were performed in the following core facility, which is part of the Colorado School of Mines Shared Instrumentation Facility: Electron Microscopy (RRID:SCR\_022048).
-This research used resources of the National Energy Research Scientific Computing Center (NERSC), a DOE Office of Science User Facility supported by the Office of Science of the U.S. DOE under Contract No. DE-AC02-05CH11231 using NERSC award BES-ERCAP0033525.
+This research also used resources of the National Energy Research Scientific Computing Center (NERSC), a DOE Office of Science User Facility supported by the Office of Science of the U.S. DOE under Contract No. DE-AC02-05CH11231 using NERSC award BES-ERCAP0033525.
+This work was authored in part by the National Laboratory of the Rockies for the DOE, operated under Contract No. DE-AC36-08GO28308.
+The views expressed in the article do not necessarily represent the views of the DOE or the U.S. Government.